-The nominee can be a person/ person who is a friend or a family member, however, it is advised that a close family member is chosen.
+Typically, a nominee is a close family member or friend.
 In case there is no nominee in health insurance, the claim will be paid out to the natural heir.

 In case of death, it is the family that suffers the most.
 If the demise leaves behind large medical bills, they may have to deal with the added financial burden.
 But by choosing a loved one as the nominee, you ensure that your family is not compelled to tackle financial difficulties.